cyanlove/WPBP-Security/README.md

-# WordPress Best Practices Security Plugin
+# WordPress Security Best Practices Plugin

 Secure your WordPress installation by just following the best practices.

 ## Contents

-The WordPress Best Practices Security Plugin includes the following files:
+The WordPress Security Best Practices Plugin includes the following files:

 * `.gitignore`.
 Used to exclude certain files from the repository.
 * `CHANGELOG.md`.
 The list of changes to the core project.
 * `README.md`.
 The file that you’re currently reading.
-* A `wpbp-security` directory that contains the source code - a fully executable WordPress plugin.
+* A `wp-security-bp` directory that contains the source code - a fully executable WordPress plugin.

 ## Features